harshh-0304/harshh-0304/README.md

 **📸 Photo Adventures** *(minor project)*
 > *Python + Django + HTML/CSS + JavaScript*
 A simple social media web app for real-time photo sharing with map integration.
 Built for internal project submission during internship.

+**🧠 FaceSense – Facial Recognition App** *(WIP)*
+> *Python + OpenCV + NumPy + Haar Cascades*
+A face recognition tool using OpenCV to detect and identify faces from webcam or image input.
+Built as an exploration into computer vision and ML concepts.

 ---